praesongprasit/talk_a11y-intro-design-students/README.md

 # Accessibility: An introduction

-What is accessibility?
-Who is it for?
-Why is it important for both you and your audience?
-What can you do to design accessible products?
+What is accessibility, who it's for, why it's important for both you and your audience, and what can you do to design accessible products?

+This is a lightning introduction for design students.

-This 15mins talk was prepared for:
+This 15 mins talk was prepared for:
 - Level 300 web course at Massey - 11th March 2022

 ## Viewing